maccaspacca/Bismuth-Paper-Wallet/README.md

 The software will also ask you to optionally add a message (text) to be added to the first page.

-The wallet is saved as a PDF file together with the key files (for testing against a node)
+The wallet is saved as a PDF file together with the key file (wallet.der for testing against a node)

 You can print the PDF out on a good quality laser printer and store in a secure location.